Research Data

 The HBS Herbarium has approximately 3,000 pressed specimens, some dating back to the 1880s.
 Herbarium specimens have been digitized and the content uploaded to the Southeast Regional Network of Expertise and Collections (SERNEC) as a searchable database.

 The Highlands Biological Station was the town’s official U. S. Weather Bureau Station for several decades beginning in 1961.
-Since December of 1999, an automated climate station has recorded temperature, precipitation, relative humidity, solar radiation, and wind velocity.
-In 2010, the official NOAA station was moved to the Highlands Recreations Center (see http://www.weather.gov).
-At HBS, we installed a Davis Instruments Vantage Pro Weather Station to document weather at our location.
-This data is maintained in the Station office and are available to researchers and the general public.
+Since December of 1999, an automated climate station has recorded temperature, precipitation, relative humidity, solar radiation, and wind velocity at HBS.
+Around 2007, we installed a Davis Instruments Vantage Pro Weather Station to document weather at our location.
+In the fall of 2020, we deployed a state-of-the-art Campbell Scientific climate station that includes a tipping-rain gauge bucket, a photosynthetically active radiation (PAR) sensor, a temperature/humidity sensor, an anemometer, and a weather vane.
+Data from this station can be accessed here.
+Below are monthly data summaries from HBS since 1961.
+Gaps have been filled in with data from the NOAA station.